eakwarren/flexrouter/README.md

 * Cinematic Studio Series
 * Spitfire Symphonic Orchestra 2024

 There's also a Logic Pro Scripter preset for translation to Spitfire BBC Symphony Orchestra Core.
 (Since it uses its own plugin and not Kontakt.)
+And presets to translate the [Berlin Orchestra Template](https://divisimate.com/blog/berlin-orchestra-template/) triggers to [Berlin Free Orchestra](https://www.orchestraltools.com/berlin-free-orchestra).

 # Setup
 1. Click on the .nkp file above and download the raw file in the top-right corner.